taniarascia/taniarascia.com/content/posts/2017-08-10-how-to-use-array-methods-in-javascript-mutator-methods.md

 'piranha,barracuda,koi,eel'
 ```

-The paramter of the `join()` function will contain the separator you would like between each array element.
+The parameter of the `join()` function will contain the separator you would like between each array element.

 ```js
 // Join the elements of an array into a string